SerenaWitt/doctors-react/README.md

 Runs the app in the development mode.

-You need to run the Rest-API-Doctors simultaneousle to be able to retrieve the patient information.
+You need to run the Rest-API-Doctors simultaneously to be able to retrieve the patient information.

 The API endpoints were tested using Postman.